51yourdream/privacy/mathPractice/en/terms.md

 **Important Notice**: The following summary is for reference only.
 Complete rights and obligations are subject to the detailed terms above.

 ### ✅ Your Rights
-- Use basic features of this application
+- Use basic features of this app
-- Enjoy premium features as a paid member
+- Enjoy advanced features of paid membership
 - Protect personal data and privacy
-- Apply for refunds when conditions are met
+- Apply for refunds when eligible
 - Receive customer service support

 ### ⚠️ Your Obligations
-- Comply with Terms of Service and applicable laws
+- Comply with terms of service and applicable laws
 - Protect account and device security
 - Supervise minor usage
-- Use application features reasonably
+- Use app features reasonably
-- Update application versions promptly
+- Update app versions timely

 ### 📞 Need Help?
 If you have any questions, please contact our customer service team at any time.
 We are committed to providing you with the best service experience!